It's Showtime (Philippine TV program): 2010–2011; 2012–present: As a noontime show

-Between October 2010 and February 11, 2011, Showtime was moved to a noontime program after its lead-in Pilipinas Win Na Win was pushed back to an early afternoon timeslot.
-After that, the show would resume to its former timeslot to make way for Happy Yipee Yehey!; the same day also featured the addition of new hosts Billy Crawford and Karylle.
+From October 2010 to February 2011, Showtime occupied the timeslot of Pilipinas Win Na Win.
+Following the latter's cancellation on December 31, 2010, Showtime transitioned into the primary noontime slot.
+After that, the show would return to its original morning timeslot to make way for Happy Yipee Yehey!; the same day, February 12, 2011, also featured the addition of new hosts Billy Crawford and Karylle.